 Binary type system

 In order to support traditional FIX semantics, all the documented field types are supported.
-However, instead of printable character representations of tag-value encoding, the type system binds to native binary data types, and defines derived types as needed.
+However, instead of printable character representations of tag-value encoding, the type system binds to native binary datatypes, and defines derived types as needed.

 The binary type system has been enhanced in these ways: